 I almost always double or even triple this recipe because it's such a good grab and go food, it will easily feed a crowd.
 Something about the smell of warm yeast bread just brings everyone to the kitchen!

-Kraut burgers taste good cold and they make a fabulous lunch box food!
+Try this kraut burger recipe over the weekend and save a few; they taste good cold and make a fabulous lunch box food!

 Original Yeast Dough for Kraut Burgers